 Discussion: The issue of fences is on the Planning Commission Agenda next month.

 CONSENT AGENDA: Motion by Schultz to approve, minus the EMS Report, was seconded and passed 4-0.
 Schultz had questions about the number of Lift Assists and concerns about wording for future hiring advertisements.
-Lastly, she wants the Board to be aware, after reviewing several months of EMS billings she feels the revenues are not there for the ambulance.
+Lastly, she wants the Board to be aware, that revenues from Accumed EMS billings are not being received.
+Efforts to fix run transmissions still on-going..
 Motion by Schultz to approve the EMS Report was seconded and passed 4-0.

 SPECIAL REPORTS AGENA: